MLH-Fellowship/pod-3.1.3-portfolio/pull_request_template.md

 ### Why This PR Adds Value

 Why did you submit this PR?
-What are its benefits? - Could use Issue description
+What are its benefits? - Use Issue Description as inspiration

 ### What This PR Adds